green-coding-solutions/documentation/content/en/docs/measuring/runner-switches.md

 - `--dev-no-sleeps` Removes all sleeps.
 Resulting measurement data will be skewed.
 - `--dev-no-build` Checks if a container image is already in the local cache and will then not build it.
 Also doesn't clear the images after a run.
 Please note that skipping builds only works the second time you make a run since the image has to be built at least initially to work.
 - `--dev-flow-timetravel` Allows to repeat a failed flow or timetravel to beginning of flows or restart services
+- `--dev-no-optimizations` Disables the creation of potential optimization recommendations based on the measurement run.
 - `--print-logs` Prints the container and process logs to stdout

 These options are not available when doing cron runs.